 No doubt, most of us have heard that definition and laughed.
-And yet, is it possible that we are actually doing that to some degree ourselves?
-I recently looked back on a situation in my own life and realized that this was the problem.
+And yet, is it possible that we are actually engaging in this type of insanity to some degree ourselves?
+I recently looked back on a situation in my own life and realized that exact kind of insanity was the problem.

 But first a little background

 When I was a teenager, I developed the habit of working out with weights three or four times a week.
 That’s a habit that has stuck with me all these years.
 Okay, I admit there have been periods of time when I’ve slacked off.
 But for the most part I’ve stuck with it.

 I’m sure you realize that there are a lot of different approaches to lifting weights, and I’ve tried most of them over the years.
 I don’t want to bore you with a lot of details, but without some details the story doesn’t make any sense.
 So, I’ll try to keep it as uncluttered as possible.